 About a month ago Drs.
 Sears and Weissbluth both participated in an online chat with Chicago Tribune’s health reporter, Julie Deardorff.
 I think back to a few key points raised in the chat that still surprise me how disconnected doctors can be to parents.
 Perhaps it’s because it’s been a long time since they’ve been parents to young babies.
-Or, perhaps being doctors tends to give you a more scientific approach rather than a practical one.
+Or, perhaps being doctors tend to give you a more scientific approach rather than a practical one.
 Either way, there are a few key points this article is raising to educate new parents on the topic of baby sleep.

 How much is sleep really a problem for young babies?

 “Dr. Bob Sears: I don’t think most parents even need to be taught.
 Like most aspect of parenting, the choices we make regarding sleep can be just as instinctual.
 Most parents and babies DON’T have sleep problems at all.
 The thing is, we don’t hear from those parents.
 We only hear from those who do have problems.
 In my opinion, that’s actually the minority.
 I think most parents just naturally learn how to help their baby sleep well and how to get a good night sleep despite having a baby.”

 One of the first things Dr. Bob Sears (son of the renowned Dr. William Sears) is that he claims that those with sleep issues are really the minority and that those without sleep problems are those who don’t say anything.
 Quite the contrary!
 It’s those without sleep problems I feel have the louder voice making those of us who have sleep problems feel like we are doing something wrong.
 I also believe that some parents claim their baby sleeps fine to feel better about their sleep situation or they are simply tired of talking about it.
 I was so tired of telling people my son wouldn’t sleep, because no one had advice that helped!
 “Keep him up later.”, “Don’t let him nap.”
 That was the worst advice EVER!